01-edu/public/subjects/mister-quiz/README.md

 You will have to continue to build a quiz game website that is already in development.
 The already made code is available [here](https://assets.01-edu.org/mister-quiz/mister_quiz.zip).
 There is missing some code that you will have to create in order to fullfil all the requests explained in the `Instructions` section.

 The project is written in [PHP](https://www.php.net/) and it is using [Laravel](https://laravel.com/), one of the most (if not the most) known PHP web framework.
-So you have to install both PHP and Laravel on your machine.
+So you have to install both PHP and Laravel on your machine (you can use which [method](https://laravel.com/docs/8.x/installation#getting-started-on-linux) you like the best).
 Get comfortable using dollar signs.

 ### Instructions